 Having pre-booked your mobility assistance, every effort will be made to ensure your needs are catered for.
 This will also ensure assistance when flying.

-It is essential that you specify with your airline beforehand your specific needs and the extent of your mobility when flying.
+It is essential that you specify with your airline beforehand your specific needs and the extent of your reduced mobility when flying.

 You will be allowed to travel in your wheelchair/mobility chair to the aircraft door.